MohrJonas/jail.nix/README.md

       # Give program access to the network
       network

-      # Allow program to talk to create windows
+      # Allow program to create windows
       gui

       # Give program access to the GPU